matuzo/HTMHell/hell/adventcalendar/2025/17/index.md

 (We can even apply hyphenation and truncation via CSS, but these present their own challenges.
 See [my justified text explorations](https://cloudfour.com/thinks/justified-text-better-than-expected/) and [some classic truncation wisdom from Karen McGrane](https://css-tricks.com/embracing-asymmetrical-design/).)

 Content that calls for a semantic break is rare, but real: It’s good to understand your HTML options for that scenario.
 But once you’ve plopped in _one_ quick `<br>`, its immediacy makes it tempting to overuse.
-Resist the urge, and embrace the accessibility, power and maintainability of CSS alternatives.
+Resist the urge, write good markup, and embrace the accessibility, power and maintainability of CSS alternatives.
 Your audience and your project’s future maintainers will be happy you did!